Skip to content

 • resources can include account-shared resources

-• memory and skill are further filtered by the current user space and agent space
+• memory, user resources, and skill are further filtered by the current user space

 This keeps "what you can search" aligned with "what you can read."